rdpharr/game_clone_blog/_posts/2024-12-12-day-7-boss-battles-and-diminishing-returns.md

 3. Generate code changes across several locations
 4. Update documentation to match

-Each "simple" request like "add a boss battle" actually involves:
+Each "simple" request like "add a boss battle" actually involves loading significant context - the existing game manager, enemy systems, player management, spawn logic, and more.
+Then generating new code, explanations, and documentation updates.
-- Reading game_manager_2d.gd, enemy_group_2d.gd, player_manager_2d.gd
-- Understanding spawn systems, difficulty scaling, collision detection
-- Generating new boss spawn logic
-- Updating README.md, DESIGN.md
-- Testing edge cases

-**Token breakdown for a typical request:**
-- Context loading: ~30,000 tokens (existing code)
-- Response generation: ~20,000 tokens (code + explanation)
-- Documentation updates: ~15,000 tokens
-- **Total per request:** ~65,000 tokens

-**Claude Pro limit:** ~200,000 tokens per 3-hour window
-**Requests before limit:** ~3 prompts

-Three prompts is nothing when you're iterating on game feel.
-Yesterday I easily made 15-20 prompts tuning balance.
-Today?
-Three and done.
+**What I observed:**
+- Hit Claude Pro rate limits after 3-4 prompts
+- Each limit required ~3 hours to reset
+- Total active coding: ~90 minutes
+- Total elapsed time: ~6 hours (including waits)
+- Effective productivity: 25% of clock time

+I don't know the exact token economics, but the pattern is clear: complex projects with lots of interconnected files consume usage budget much faster than simple greenfield work.

 ### The Diminishing Returns Curve